anne-d-wic/project-portfolio-analytics-dashboard/README.md

 # Project Portfolio Analytics Dashboard

-## Overview
+Power BI portfolio dashboard built with Python, Pandas, and DAX to analyze delivery performance, risk concentration, and corrective-action priorities across a simulated PMO portfolio.

+## What This Project Demonstrates
-This project simulates a PMO reporting environment and turns portfolio data into a decision-support dashboard built with Power BI and Python.
+This project shows how portfolio data can be generated, validated, enriched, modeled, and translated into a decision-support dashboard.

-It is designed to help answer three practical questions:
+It highlights:
+- KPI design for portfolio monitoring
+- Python-based data preparation and enrichment
+- star schema modeling in Power BI
+- cross-page analysis for executive reporting

+Business Questions Answered:
 - Which programs are underperforming on delivery?
 - Where is risk concentrated across the portfolio?
-- Which projects or milestone phases should be prioritized for corrective action?
+- Which projects should be prioritized for corrective action?

 ## Why This Project Matters
 This dashboard is designed to support portfolio-level decision-making, not just project tracking.